 Budgets and Bids

-Daily Budget determines how budget will be managed and once the daily budget is reached the ad will no longer show.
+Daily budget determines how budget will be managed and once the daily budget is reached the ad will no longer show.
 There are options to control the pace of serving so ads are served evenly thought the day or accelerated as quickly as possible.

-Promoted Account ads are priced on a cost-per-follower basis with advertisers only paying for new followers gained.
-The recommended bid to start is $.50 to at least max of $2.50.
+Promoted Account ads are priced on a cost-per-follower (CPF) basis with advertisers only paying for new followers gained.
+The recommended bid I see to start is $1.50 to at least max of $2.20.

 Twitter isn't shy about noting that a higher bid will increase the likelihood of ads appearing.
 Recommended bid is suggested based on averages across all advertisers on Twitter.
 With continued advertising, bids are adjusted based on the historical performance of campaigns.